timhealz/soma/README.md

 ```

 **Training**
 The network will be trained using stochastic gradient descent for 5000 iterations using the second half of the sample data set.
-Then, the first half of the sample data set will be used to test the network.
+The first half of the sample data set will be used to test the network.

 ```python
 import FFBP